dartoumian/online-help/werkinstructies/Werkinstructies/Piet - werkinstructies/beëindigen-betalingsregeling.md

 # Beëindigen betalingsregeling

-In dit werkproces worden betalingsregeling(en) beëindigd.
+In dit werkproces wordt een betalingsregeling(en) beëindigd.
 In dit proces wordt uitgelegd hou u individuele regelingen beëindigd en hoe u regelingen in bulk beëindigd.

 ## Processchema